mimersql/MimerPy/doc/codeexamples.rst

 .. _more-examples:

-The following section shows a few short and useful examples how to use :mod:`mimerpy` efficiently with the correct syntax.
+The following section shows a few short and useful examples how to use :mod:`mimerpy` efficiently.

 The aim of these examples are to illustrate some useful methods and clarify the correct usage of the module's content.